IBM/maximo-labs/MkDocs/apm_8.7/docs/get_started.md

 1. [Data loading Python Notebooks](hpu_models.md) requires that you have [set up Watson Studio with Predict Libraries and Notebooks ](setup_watson_studio.md).

-2. Data loading meter data using EAM CronTask  - Not covered in this lab
+2. Data loading meter data using EAM CronTask is not covered in this lab

-3. [Data loading meter data  and asset types using App Connect](dataload_appconnect.md)- Not covered in this lab.
+3. Data loading meter data and asset types using App Connect is not covered in this lab.
 Only the installation is covered.

 **Pre-requisites**